Redistricting

 * Internet Explorer server will not allow all content on this page to open.
 We suggest using Google Chrome, Firefox or Microsoft Edge servers.

-* As a final map was selected, the County is no longer accepting map submissions.
-The County will accept public comment and input on the 2021 redistricting process via this webpage or email until 5:00 p.m. on December 13, 2021.
-The public may still comment at the final hearing set for December 14, 2021 at 1:30 p.m. (no comment on the ordinance hearing will be accepted during the morning session when regular Board Business will be heard).
+On April 18, 2023 the Board will consider Map A, Map B and the Chamber Map.
+The public may comment at the hearing set for April 18, 2023 at 9:00 am. (no comment on the ordinance hearing will be accepted during the morning session when regular Board Business will be heard).

 Why is redistricting important?